cloudnull/rcbops_ha_stack/README.rst

 * When using Ubuntu the stock 3.2 Kernel works out of the box but it may be wise to upgrade to the 3.8 kernel as it's a better code base and has better support for Neutron networking and some hypervisors such as LXC and Docker.
 To upgrade to the 3.8 Kernel in Ubuntu please go to the `Raring Kernel in Precise`_ section of this doc and read it.

-I have tested this installation on Rackspace Public Cloud, HP Cloud, VMFusion 6, Virtual Box 4.3.x, Amazon Ubuntu 12.04 AMI, Parallels Desktop, and KVM.
+I have tested this installation on Rackspace Public Cloud, HP Cloud, VMFusion 6, Virtual Box 4.3.x, Amazon Ubuntu 12.04 AMI, Desktop, and KVM.

 How to use The Script